June 15, 2023 -18, 2023

 Live Instruction

-immersive enviroment
+immersive environment

 4 days long intensive